FuelLabs/fuels-ts/apps/docs/src/guide/provider/provider-options.md

 When using the SDK, it may be necessary to submit multiple transactions from the same account in a short period.
 In such cases, the SDK creates and funds these transactions, then submits them to the node.

-However, if a second transaction is created before the first one is processed, there is a chance of using the same UTXO(s) for both transactions.
-This happens because the UTXO(s) used in the first transaction are still unspent until the transaction is fully processed.
+However, if a second transaction is created before the first one is processed, there is a chance of using the same resources (UTXOs or Messages) for both transactions.
+This happens because the resources used in the first transaction are still unspent until the transaction is fully processed.

-If the second transaction attempts to use the same UTXO(s) that the first transaction has already spent, it will result in the following error:
+If the second transaction attempts to use the same resources that the first transaction has already spent, it will result in the following error:

 ```console
 Transaction is not inserted.
 UTXO does not exist: 0xf5...
 ```

-This error indicates that the UTXO(s) used by the second transaction no longer exist, as the first transaction already spent them.
+This error indicates that the resources used by the second transaction no longer exist, as the first transaction already spent them.

-To prevent this issue, the SDK sets a default cache for UTXO(s) to 20 seconds.
-This default caching mechanism ensures that UTXO(s) used in a submitted transaction are not reused in subsequent transactions within the specified time.
+To prevent this issue, the SDK sets a default cache for resources to 20 seconds.
+This default caching mechanism ensures that resources used in a submitted transaction are not reused in subsequent transactions within the specified time.
 You can control the duration of this cache using the `resourceCacheTTL` flag.
 If you would like to disable caching, you can pass a value of `-1` to the `resourceCacheTTL` parameter.

 <<< @/../../docs-snippets/src/guide/provider/provider.test.ts#options-cache-utxo{ts:line-numbers}